10 Tips on How to Split Finances in a Blended Family

 Although in a blended family, you will be trading your single-parent income status for a dual family income, you cannot live above your means.
 Make sure that you only buy what you can afford.

-It can be very tempting to overspend or take on new debt after moving into a higher-income group.
+It can be tempting to overspend or take on new debt after moving into a higher-income group.
 Still, it is vital to remember that blended families usually require larger expenditures.

 6. Decide your budget for special events beforehand